7 Alternatives to U–Haul Cargo Trailers

 One company owned by eBay, uShip, is designed to make these small shipments easier by connecting with truckers.
 If a trucker is going your same direction and has room on his truck, you can rent out the extra space.
 Again, you’re leaving all the difficult driving to the professionals.

 Maybe you’re set on doing the driving.
-If so, you could look into renting a pickup truck and pile your stuff in the truck’s bed.
+If so, you could look into renting a pickup truck or cargo van.

-Although you can rent these trucks from places like Enterprise for long distances, you’ll likely pay large amounts for the one-way fees.
+Although you can rent a pickup truck from places like Enterprise for long distances, you’ll likely pay large amounts for the one-way fees.
 Plus, you will need an extra driver if you plan to take your own vehicle too.

-When you choose a pickup rental, you’ll find the best value if you’re moving locally.
-In this case, you can rent a truck from Home Depot with no mileage fees if you’re under the store’s time limit.
-Have several people help you load and unload your pre-packed boxes within the limit, and you’ll only pay $20 for this option.
+When you choose a pickup or cargo van rental, you’ll find the best value if you’re moving locally.
+In this case, you can rent a truck from Home Depot or U-Haul.
+Get your friends to help you load and unload your stuff, and you’ll find this option to be very economical.

 Sometimes, you simply need an extension of your car to move extra luggage or small items.
 For instance, you might be moving in and out of a college dorm each semester.